Hypertensive heart disease refers to heart conditions caused by high blood pressure.

 CHD makes it difficult for your heart to function and supply the rest of your organs with blood.
 It can put you at risk for heart attack from a blood clot that gets stuck in one of the narrowed arteries and cuts off blood flow to your heart.

-CHD can cause LVH and vice versa: When you have CHD, your heart must work harder.
-If your heart is enlarged because of LVH, it can compress the coronary arteries.
+CHD can cause LVH and vice versa.
+When you have CHD, your heart must work harder.
+If LVH enlarges your heart, it can compress the coronary arteries.

 Both CHD and LVH can lead to: